jzamponi/synthesizer/README.md

 Synthesizer is a program to calculate synthetic images from either analytical models or hydrodynamical simulations (both grid and particle based).
-You can use Synthesizer via API and CLI.
+You can use Synthesizer either CLI or in its modular form.
 Command-line interaction offers a fast way to test your modelling setup, without the need to write any scripts.
-API interaction comes in handy during the production phase.
+Modular interaction comes in handy during the production phase.
 Its modular form allows to easily script a full modelling pipeline by simply calling the relevant modules of Synthesizer.
 Pipelines templates are included within the examples/ source directory.